-Hermanus is a picture-postcard destination in every sense of the word: just 122km from Cape Town, this gorgeous town boasts incredible scenery, astounding views, one of South Africa’s greatest national parks and a surfeit of excellent bars and restaurants guaranteed to satisfy even the most fussy of gastronomes.
-Not to mention the nearby Hemel-en-Aarde Valley, the source of South Africa’s finest Chardonnay and Pinot Noir.
+Hermanus is a picture-postcard destination in every sense of the word: just 122km from Cape Town, this gorgeous town boasts incredible scenery, astounding views, one of South Africa’s greatest national parks, and a surfeit of excellent bars and restaurants guaranteed to satisfy even the fussiest of gastronomes.
+The nearby Hemel-en-Aarde Valley is the source of South Africa’s finest Chardonnay and Pinot Noir.

 In the early 19th century the British (as one of the key groups involved in colonizing the Cape) annexed the region in 1806.
 Of course, this immediately caused escalating tensions with the Boers (descendants of the Dutch settlers) and the native Zulu tribes, who eventually went to war in 1880.

 However, earlier that century a Dutch teacher, Hermanus Pieters, arrived in what we today know as Hermanus in 1815 and settled in the town of Caledon.
 He was recruited by Dutch farmers, concerned that the English language was taking over the local culture, to teach Dutch to the next generation of farmers and their children.

 Pieters is also credited with ‘discovering’ the Hemel-en-Aarde valley – known then as Elephant’s pass – as the perfect site for farmers to graze their livestock in the summer months.
 Thereafter, a growing number of farmers took his lead, including fishermen who helped to turn Hermanus into a permanent settlement in the 19th century.